micrometer-metrics/micrometer/README.md

 Micrometer is the instrumentation library underpinning Spring Boot 2's metrics collection.

-Micrometer requires JDK 8 or later to build.
+Micrometer artifacts work with Java 8 or later.

 ## Supported versions